 If students are adament about living further than walking distance to campus, we recommend no more than a 1 hour commute time door-to-door; the shorter the better.
+The maximum distance we allow students to live from campus is 2 hours, or a 30 mile radius.
 They should check bus and train timetables online to ensure they can get to and from their accommodation in time for potential early or evening lectures.
 They should also research the commute costs of using these public transport routes.